 What Do You Have to Prove in a Motorcycle Accident Case?

-In order to be compensated for a motorcycle injury, the victim must prove various factors, or elements, of his or her accident claim.
+As long as within the statute of limitation for motorcycle accidents, in order to be compensated for a motorcycle injury, the victim must prove various factors, or elements, of his or her accident claim.
 In most instances, the plaintiff must prove four basic elements of negligence beyond a “preponderance of the evidence,” meaning it is more likely than unlikely – in other words, there is greater than a 50% likelihood – that the plaintiff’s assertions are true.
 While this standard is lower than the standard used in criminal cases (“beyond a reasonable doubt”), there are numerous strategies defense counsel and insurance companies can utilize to deny liability, which is one of the reasons it is crucial to ensure that you have robust representation.

 In a personal injury claim, the basic elements of negligence include: